kundudeb/kundudeb.github.io/index.md

 ## Teaching

 I have taught Calculus (single and multi-variable) and first year Linear Algebra at the University of Toronto and UBC (Vancouver).
-Over the years, I have also been a Teaching Assistant for several courses.
+While I was a graduate student at the University of Toronto, I have also been a Teaching Assistant for several courses.

 To know about my teaching philosophy you can read my [teaching statement](teaching%20statement.pdf).